-However, if an applicant does not participate in the above services, they will be asked to prove income eligibility.
+If an applicant doesn’t participate in any of the above services, they will be asked to prove income eligibility.

-Note: If the methods used for income verification jeopardize the individual's right to confidentiality or impose a barrier to receipt of services, the contractor must waive this requirement and approve full eligibility.
+Note: If the methods used for income verification jeopardize the individual's right to confidentiality or impose a barrier to receive services, the contractor must waive this requirement and approve full eligibility.
 Reasons for waiving verification of income must be noted in the individual's record.

-Pregnant women can be enrolled in FPP and CHIP Perinatal simultaneously.
-While pregnant women may be served in FPP, there are only limited prenatal services available for coverage.
-As a result, providers should make every effort to assist pregnant women to receive more comprehensive prenatal and perinatal care including enrollment and referral to Medicaid for Pregnant Women, CHIP Perinatal, and/or the Title V Maternal Child Health Fee-For-Service Program.
+Pregnant women can be enrolled in both the FPP and CHIP Perinatal programs.
+While pregnant women may be served in the FPP, there are only limited prenatal services available for coverage.
+As a result, providers should make every effort to assist pregnant women to receive more comprehensive prenatal and perinatal care, including enrollment and referral to Medicaid for Pregnant Women and CHIP Perinatal, and the Title V Maternal Child Health Fee-For-Service Program.

-If a client is 17 years of age or younger, they must have a parent or legal guardian apply, renew, and report changes on their behalf to receive Family Planning Program services.
+If a client is 17 or younger, they must have a parent or legal guardian apply, renew and report changes on their behalf to receive FPP services.

-To learn more about health and health-related legal issues that apply to minors, see the Responsibilities for Treatment of Minors within the Family Planning Program and Healthy Texas Women Program as well as the DSHS resource, Adolescent Health Guide.
+To learn more about health and health-related legal issues that apply to minors, see the Responsibilities for Treatment of Minors within the Family Planning Program and HTW Program (PDF).

-If an individual is found ineligible for Medicaid and Healthy Texas Women (HTW) they can apply to FPP.
+If an individual is found ineligible for Medicaid and HTW, they can apply to the FPP.

-The eligibility assessment may be completed over the phone or in the office.
-The completed eligibility form must be kept in the individual's record and must show the individual's poverty level and the co-pay amount they may be charged.
+Determining eligibility can be completed over the phone or in the office.
+The completed eligibility form must be kept in the individual's record and must show their poverty level and the co-pay amount they may be charged.